apigeecs/apigee-jsc-debug/sampleProxy/README.md

 		    "answers": ["(2-1)*4*6", "(2-1)*(4*6)", "(2-1)*6*4", "(2-1)*(6*4)", "(2+6)*(4-1)", "(4-1)*(2+6)", "(4-1)*(6+2)", "4*(2-1)*6", "4/(2-1)*6", "(4*6)*(2-1)", "4*6*(2-1)", "(4*6)/(2-1)", "4*6/(2-1)", "6*(2-1)*4", "6/(2-1)*4", "(6+2)*(4-1)", "(6*4)*(2-1)", "6*4*(2-1)", "(6*4)/(2-1)", "6*4/(2-1)"]
 		}

-The implementation is lightly tested and has numerous bugs including not accounting for integer division in creating results.
+The implementation is lightly tested and has numerous bugs including not accounting for integer division in testing candidate results.
 It is left as an exercise for the reader to solve these issues.
 Doing so locally will significantly speed up the debugging process.

 ## Installation